 A similar flourish will be given to the French bistro food served at Carla upstairs, Pham explains, but this time, with flavours originating in Vietnam.
 With the legacy of French colonialism baked into much of what is considered Vietnamese cuisine today, Pham says the group sought to reverse the flow of influence, leaving a Vietnamese imprint on traditional French fare.
-He describes a French onion soup made with pho broth, and steak frites served with a herby Vietnamese-style chimichurri and a tamarind ketchup.
+He describes a French onion soup made with pho broth and steak frites served with a herby Vietnamese-style chimichurri and tamarind ketchup.

-Carla’s design — jointly conceptualized by the Lucky Belly Group and CAMDI Design (responsible for the entire hotel, with the exception of Tiramisu) — draws from cues similar to its cuisine, with black and white damier flooring, verdant corners, and furniture meant to conjure the French colonial mansions of Vietnam.
+Carla’s design — jointly conceptualized by the Lucky Belly Group and CAMDI Design (responsible for the entire hotel, except Tiramisu) — draws from cues similar to its cuisine, with black and white damier flooring, verdant corners, and furniture meant to conjure the French colonial mansions of Vietnam.
 But, its unfettered view of Old Montreal, to be absorbed between sips of drinks crafted by Montreal cocktail duo Kevin Demers and Sam Kirk (Parliament Pub & Parlour, The Coldroom and El Pequeno), is likely to monopolize the attention.

 As for Tiramisu, its design is being handled by Montreal firm MRDK, the same who’s taken care of almost all Lucky Belly group addresses in addition to other notable designs across town, such as Ryu, vinvinvin, and Falafel Yoni.
 Terrazzo, marble, corduroy, and velvet will deck the space to achieve a look that harkens back to swanky, post-war Italian spaces.

-“People don’t expect to have a good time in a hotel restaurant, but hotel owners are finally realizing that if you put a cool restaurant in it more people will come,” Pham says, adding that the goal is to attract both locals and tourists to Chinatown.
-“We are group of entrepreneurs who all have Asian backgrounds, and that’s one of the reasons we took on the project.
+“People don’t expect to have a good time in a hotel restaurant, but hotel owners are finally realizing that if you put a cool restaurant in it, more people will come,” Pham says, adding that the goal is to attract both locals and tourists to Chinatown.
+“We are a group of entrepreneurs who all have Asian backgrounds, and that’s one of the reasons we took on the project.
 It became even more important with COVID and all the anti-Asian hate we were seeing.
 We want to make something cool that could help Chinatown out,” he says.